 Upon receipt of the Request for Recognition, Staff will analyze the proposed charter provisions for consistency with the ICANN Bylaws as well as documented procedures within the GNSO; and provide an impact assessment of the Request on ICANN resources.
-Staff will complete its analysis and provide a report, within 10 working days, to both the SGEx and the Candidate Constituency for use in the deliberations regarding the Request for Recognition.
-If the Staff analysis indicates any areas that may require modification and the Candidate Constituency decides to complete such modification(s), the SGEx shall grant a period of no more than 30 days for the Candidate Constituency to revise its Request for Recognition.
+Staff will complete its analysis and provide a report, within 10 working days, to both the SG and the Candidate Constituency for use in the deliberations regarding the Request for Recognition.
+If the Staff analysis indicates any areas that may require modification and the Candidate Constituency decides to complete such modification(s), the SG shall grant a period of no more than 30 days for the Candidate Constituency to revise its Request for Recognition.

-Upon completion of the 30-day revision period or earlier determination by the SGEx and Candidate Constituency that no further revisions will be made to the Request for Recognition, Staff will post its analysis and the latest Request for Recognition for a 30-day public comment period.
+Upon completion of the 30-day revision period or earlier determination by the SG and Candidate Constituency that no further revisions will be made to the Request for Recognition, Staff will post its analysis and the latest Request for Recognition for a 30-day public comment period.
 At the conclusion of the public comment period the Staff will produce, within 10 working days, a summary of the comments submitted.

-C. SGEx Evaluation
+C. SG Evaluation

-Within 30 days of the receipt of the Staff summary of the public comments submitted on the Request for Recognition, the SGEx shall take action on the Request for Recognition and transmit a written decision to the ICANN Board.
-The SGEx may either:
+Within 30 days of the receipt of the Staff summary of the public comments submitted on the Request for Recognition, the SG shall take action on the Request for Recognition, according to its internal procedures, and transmit a written decision to the ICANN Board.
+The SG may either:

-- 1) Approve the Request for Recognition by a simple majority vote; - 2) Reject the reject the Request for Recognition by a supermajority (2/3) vote; or - 3) If the SGEx is unable to reach a decision specified in (1) or (2), the SGEx shall notify the Board of such inability.
-Failure to act within the allowed timeframe will be considered by the Board as an inability of the SGEx to reach a decision.
+- 1) Approve the Request for Recognition; - 2) Reject the reject the Request for Recognition; or - 3) If the SG is unable to reach a decision specified in (1) or (2), the SG shall notify the Board of such inability.
+Failure to act within the allowed timeframe will be considered by the Board as an inability of the SG to reach a decision.

-During this phase, the SGEx and the application proponents are obligated to engage in collaborative consultation and dialogue with a goal of maximizing mutual collaboration and understanding.
-As part of this process, the SGEx will take into account the public comments regarding the Request for Recognition and will apply the criteria described in Appendix 2.
-In its written submission to the Board, the SGEx will provide the rationale for its decision and include an explanation of any criteria elements that were not adequately addressed in the application.
-The written SGEx decision will be publicly posted.
+During this phase, the SG and the application proponents are obligated to engage in collaborative consultation and dialogue with a goal of maximizing mutual collaboration and understanding.
+As part of this process, the SG will take into account the public comments regarding the Request for Recognition and will apply the criteria described in Appendix 2.
+In its written submission to the

+Board, the SG will provide the rationale for its decision and include an explanation of any criteria elements that were not adequately addressed in the application.
+The written SG decision will be publicly posted.